 Materials

 Four native stands, two inland and two coastal, were selected from an earlier survey of 10 sites, to broadly represent geographic extremes in the natural range of Tea Tree.
 The two coastal lowland sites were Dilkoon (2929’25”S 15259’15”E) and Leeville (2859’20”S 15300’36”E), whereas the two inland sites were, Cannon Creek (2834’48”S 15150’58”E) and Ballandean (247’10”S 15149’06”E).
-Ten mature trees from each stand (more than 50 m apart to avoid relatives), were selected for the present study, and in addition to the collection of material for cuttings as described below, a botanical specimen including reproductive material was collected from each tree, along with data on tree height, main stem diameter, ecology and soil type.
+Ten mature trees from each stand (more than 50 m apart to avoid relatives; tree age unknown but based on size likely to be > 10 years of age), were selected for the present study, and in addition to the collection of material for cuttings as described below, a botanical specimen including reproductive material was collected from each tree, along with data on tree height, main stem diameter, ecology and soil type.

 Experimental design, propagation conditions and timing of wounding and cutting harvests